jinthislife/Portfolio/README.md

 # Foodie
 A food app providing restraunt information about price, location, photos, reviews and more.
-Built on Swift, UIKit, MapKit, Compositional Layout and Yelp Fusion Api.
+Built on Swift, UIKit, MapKit, Compositional Layout and Yelp Fusion API.

 <p align="center">